 An Ability is a power that is automatically triggered when necessary conditions are met.
 A Pokémon species may have multiple potential Abilities, but an individual Pokémon has only one Ability.

-Base stats are the underlying values of a Pokémon's six major stats—HP, Attack, Defense, Speed, Special Attack, and Special Defense—that help determine the growth rate for each stat.
-Base stats can be improved through battling Pokémon, playing at Isle Evelup, and giving Pokémon special items.
+Base stats are one of the underlying values that help determine the growth rate for each of a Pokémon's six major stats—HP, Attack, Defense, Special Attack, Special Defense, and Speed.
+Base stats make the difference between the stats of a Pokémon that has seen many battles and an identical Pokémon that has not been trained.
+Your Pokémon can earn base points to increase its base stats through battling other Pokémon, playing at Isle Evelup, and being given special items.
 See this article for in-depth information about base stats.

 A battle is combat between Pokémon.
 These include Trainer battles, where you face off against another Trainer who is directing their Pokémon's actions, and battles against wild Pokémon that you encounter in nature.

 A battle item can be used to temporarily increase a Pokémon's performance during a battle.
 Battle items include X Attack, which boosts a Pokémon's Attack stat, and Dire Hit, which raises the Pokémon's critical-hit chance.

 In a Battle Royal, four Trainers select a team of three Pokémon each, then face off in a free-for-all from which only one player will emerge victorious.
 When all of one Trainer's Pokémon have fainted, the battle concludes at the end of that turn.
 Trainers are ranked based on the number of Pokémon they have remaining and the number of Pokémon they defeated.